akhilrajEth/Jarvis/README.md

 ## Key points:
 - ZkTLS for secure sharing of data (via Reclaim Protocol's web sdk)
 - Verifiable inference with Gaia
-- Hashing data to ensure integrity through centralized DB
+- Hashing data to ensure integrity of centralized DB
 - P2P combined with custom smart contract to allow for fractional contributions to EigenLayer restaking node
 - 12 custom actions added to Coinbase Developer Platform's Agentkit for Jarvis to autonomously manage your money